-Purchasing Note: Some components of the uniform must be purchased from Dennis Uniforms www.dennisuniform.com; whereas other items can be purchased from Old Navy or other vendors.
+Purchasing Note: Some components of the uniform must be purchased from Dennis Uniforms (Dennis) or Flynn and O'Hara (F&O); whereas other items can be purchased from Old Navy or other vendors.
 Please see the note under each item.